jjackowski/eclipse2017/README.md

 What the umbra_lcd program does not yet do that I'd like it to:
  - Estimate the very beginning and ending of the eclipse
  - Show sun azimuth and elevation for the very beginning, ending, and mid-totality
- - Control the display backlight based on ambient brightness

 # Dependencies